shawnzaru/gre-vocab/README.md

 For each word urls were given to different online dictionary websites: dict.cn, youdao.com, and etymonline.com

-If you click the url links too frequently you might be treated as a crawler. :)
+If you click on those urls too frequently you might be treated as a crawler. :)

+Rock n' Roll.
+Cram n' Rote.